No longer accepting new enrollments.

-For the average human being, the color green is, well, the color green.
-For art directors it’s a completely different ballgame.
+For the average human, the color green is, well, the color green.
+For art directors, there’s a little more to it than that.
 It’s lime green.
 Or emerald green.
-Or olive green with 10% more cyan for attitude.
-Art directors sweat all the other details that most don’t think about.
-They live for craft.
-It’s not just about making things look pretty – art directors must be strategic and conceptual.
-Working hand-in-hand with copywriters, art directors will brainstorm big ideas then go to work to bring them to life via an arsenal of mediums like print, digital, social, outdoor, experiential, “made you look” non-traditional ideas and everything in between.
-A few tools of the trade are an exceptional understanding of color, layout, typography, and the occasional exacto-knife.
-You’ll also be well-versed in Photoshop, Illustrator and InDesign, with additional training in motion graphics, editing, styling, and content/image creation (but we get back to basics with Sharpies and sketch pads, too.
-An art director just isn’t an art director without a hand full of Sharpies.
-These are just some of the reasons our reputation in creative industries is unparalleled & why we have a 100% placement rate for Art Direction.
+Or olive green with 7% more cyan for attitude.
+Art directors are masters of visual storytelling and craft, but it’s not just about “making things look pretty”; art directors must be strategic business problem solvers.
+Working hand-in-hand with copywriters, art directors brainstorm big ideas then bring them to life via an arsenal of mediums like print, digital, social, outdoor, experiential, “made you look” non-traditional ideas and everything in between.
+A few tools of the trade are an exceptional understanding of color, typography, page layout, and the occasional exacto-knife.
+Art Directors are well-versed in Photoshop, Illustrator and InDesign, with additional training in motion graphics, editing, styling, and content/image creation (but we get back to basics with Sharpies and sketch pads, too).
+Simply put, a Creative Circus art director is an imaginative thinker and a multi-faceted doer, and this is why our reputation in creative industries worldwide speaks for itself.

 The Creative Circus Art Direction curriculum is based on real-world practices.
-Course work is broken down into three basic areas of study – strategy, concept and execution.
-To work in the communication arts industry, an Art Director must show proficiency in all three areas.
-Strategy is the beginning of the creative process.
-In strategy classes, the student will get a firm understanding of dissecting a creative brief and the importance of communicating clear messaging to a target audience.
+Coursework is broken down into three basic areas of study: strategy, concept and execution.
+To work in the communication arts industry, an art director must show proficiency in all three areas.
+Strategy is the beginning of the creative process, where the student will get a firm understanding of dissecting a creative brief and the importance of communicating clear messaging to a target audience.
 Concept is translating a strategic platform into consumer-friendly “big ideas”, and finally – execution – where it all comes seamlessly together through the marriage of visuals and copy.

-Once the fundamentals of strategy, creativity and design are learned, the art direction student applies these skills in the concept classes, the core of our curriculum, which is taught at all levels.
-In these classes the Art Director is teamed with a Copywriter to develop ideas for speculative real-world assignments.
-Once the creative team comes up with a concept based on a sound strategy, the execution is reviewed and refined in layout classes.
+Once the fundamentals of design and strategy are learned, the Art Direction student applies these skills in more advanced Creative Teams classes – the core of our advertising curriculum – which is taught at all levels.
+In these classes, the Art Direction student is teamed with a Copywriter student to develop campaigns for speculative real-world assignments.
+These late-quarter projects are refined and critiqued by program directors, seasoned instructors, and industry professionals to ultimately become a Circus-worthy and industry-ready professional portfolio.

 Want to dive into the nitty-gritty?
-Here’s a small sample of the classes you’ll take as an Art Director.
+Here’s a small sample of the classes you’ll take in the Art Direction program.

 Via layout exercises and lecture, students learn basic principles of art direction and visual storytelling by working with various design and copy elements.
 Students learn basic production practices.
 Overview on the Art Director’s role in a team and agency environment.